AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 >
 >To view both data sets within New Relic One, a user must have the right permissions and use the same login methodology for both accounts (Adobe New Relic One and the customer-managed New Relic accounts).

-### My New Relic One account is deactivated.
+### The APM agent for my New Relic One account is stopped.
 What happened? {#deactivated}

-[Accounts are de-activated](#limitations) if no activity is detected for 90 days or more.
-Please contact your Adobe representative if you wish to re-activate your account.
+[APM agents are stopped](#limitations) if no activity is detected for 90 days or more.
+Please open a support ticket by way of the [AEM Support Portal](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) if you wish to re-enable APM agent for your AEMaaCS environments.